nasa/isaac/dense_map/geometry_mapper/readme.md

       with missing parts.
 The default is 10.
     --edge_keep_ratio: Simply the mesh keeping only this fraction of the original edges.
 The default is 0.2.
+    --max_texture_size: The maximum size (in pixels) of each texture file created for the produced textured mesh.
+The default is 2048.
     --output_dir: The directory where to write the processed data.
     --simulated_data: If specified, use data recorded in simulation.
       Then haz and sci camera poses and intrinsics should be recorded in the